Frankie Grande Reveals His Thoughts About Ariana's Quick Engagement To Pete Davidson

 You may have a now-vintage bunny mask sitting in your closet, but Frankie Grande's enthusiasm for his younger sister puts yours to shame.
-The release and subsequent praise of Ariana Grande's otherworldly new album, Sweetener, was no surprise to her big brother Frankie Grande, but her surprise engagement?
-Well, he's giving that the same amount of brotherly love.
+The release and subsequent praise of Ariana Grande's otherworldly new album, Sweetener, was no surprise to her older brother, but her surprise engagement?
+He's giving that the same amount of brotherly love.
 Frankie Grande's reaction to Ariana Grande's engagement to Pete Davidson is nothing if not "awwwww"-worthy.

 On the pink carpet at this year's MTV's Video Music Awards, Elite Daily asks the male Grande his feelings and initial reaction to his sister's speedy engagement.
 "I was elated because she’s so happy, and when she’s so happy it washes over me like a wave of joy and happiness and that’s it," Frankie shares.
 "I just felt so much joy and it’s really just a great time for the Grandes."